• Skip to primary navigation

 • Leadership abilities that have matured.

-• Strong analytical and interpretation abilities with complicated data, as well as the ability to deliver conclusions to a board of directors.
+• Strong analytical and interpretation abilities with complicated data and the ability to deliver conclusions to a board of directors.

 • Within an organization, a commitment to diversity and integrity.
 This includes the creation of necessary business procedures and programs.